woahbase/website/docs/images/alpine-cgit.md

 ##### Scripts
 ---

-A few scripts for common tasks are baked into the image, E.g. we can create a bare repository with,
+A few {{ m.ghfilelink('root/scripts', title='scripts') }} for
+common tasks are baked into the image, E.g. we can create a bare repository with,

 ``` sh
 docker exec -u {{ s6_user }} -it docker_cgit /scripts/bareinit